 G19X doesn’t have the newer breech cut that the newer Gen 5 pistols like the G45 have (which aids in ejection)

 G45 is available with factory threaded barrel and Ameriglo suppressor sights.
 (There was a very limited run of 389 Glock 19X pistols with threaded barrels for a special contract, but I’m only aware of 2 in private hands)

 In reality, the G45 has far more in common with a Gen 5 G19 or G17 than it does with the G19X

 I see people commenting on some sites and in some social networking sites that the Glock 19X pistol is part of the Gen 5 line.
 It’s technically not, and for some very valid reasons.
 I’ve compiled this list of more than a dozen reasons why it’s not:

-Here are the differences in the ‘M’ pistols used by agencies such as the FBI, DOS/DSS, ATF, DEA, and USMS, as well as the consumer Gen 5 guns vs. the Gen 4 pistols:
+Here are the differences in the ‘M’ pistols used by agencies such as the FBI, DOS/DSS, ATF, DEA, USMS, and USMC CID, as well as the consumer Gen 5 guns vs. the Gen 4 pistols:

 Land and groove rifling instead of polygonal

 Gen 5 GMB (Glock Marksman Barrel) barrel has a target match crown (FBI ‘M’ guns don’t).
 G17 barrels cannot be swapped with other generation guns – mainly due to the differences in locking blocks and newer, longer, RSA.